ProcessorMicro/bash-functions/README.md

 and presents the script with a deterministic summary of the options used.
 The `GET_ARGS_DIRECTIVES` also enable the user to describe the script purpose and the meaning of each option/argument defined.
 This makes the parent script self documenting with man-like pages.

+The `IS_EXCLUSIVE` function allows you to easily verify combinations and defaults of parent script options .

 The `ASK` set of functions provide mechanisms for asking a question and verifying the response.
 The ASK prompt is fully configurable.
 Acceptable responses can be specified with the -C "CHOICES" option.